ministryofjustice/chunk-norris/README.md

 It focuses on:
 - Cleaning messy HTML, shortcodes, and WordPress artifacts
 - Extracting structured content from WordPress posts, pages, and metadata
-- Normalizing, chunking, and tokenizing text efficiently
+- Normalizing, chunking
-- Exporting clean, ready-to-train datasets in text, JSONL, or tokenized formats
+- Exporting clean, ready-to-train datasets in text files

+---

+## What is it actually doing?

+Once deployed into the cluster it is set on a cron to run every hour.
+Every hour it will target the https://websitebuilder.service.justice.gov.uk site scraping all the post and pages via the WP API, clean that data and output it into the s3://cloud-platform-69f5cec4ef010c4aa8746dab4cda322a/wordpress-content/ bucket.

 ---